The Tonight Show with Jay Leno: Ratings

-The Tonight Show in other countries
+Broadcasting in other countries

 Australia

 The show was telecast in Australia by The Comedy Channel before being discontinued in July 2010, shortly after Leno's reinstatement as the host of The Tonight Show.
 The channel had been airing versions by the various presenters under the title Late Night Legends.
 Currently, The Tonight Show is one of the few late-night television shows that cannot be viewed on Australian television.
-The only shows available are Late Show with David Letterman on Network Ten, Late Night with Jimmy Fallon on The Comedy Channel, The Late Late Show with Craig Ferguson on Eleven and Conan on GEM.
+The only shows available are Late Show with David Letterman on Network 10, Late Night with Jimmy Fallon on The Comedy Channel, The Late Late Show with Craig Ferguson on 10 Peach Comedy and Conan on 9Gem.

 Brazil

-From 1991 to 2000 the cable channel Superstation showed both The Tonight Show and Late Show in daily bases, one week after airing in the United States.
-From 2011 the show was broadcast on Record News with Brazilian Portuguese subtitles at midnight (local time), two days after airing in United States.
+From 1991 to 2000, the cable channel Superstation showed both The Tonight Show and Late Show in daily bases, one week after airing in the United States.
+From 2011, the show was broadcast on Record News with Brazilian Portuguese subtitles at midnight (local time), two days after airing in United States.